pcarn/rename-github-default-branch/README.md

 * Changes the repo's default branch in GitHub
 * Deletes the old branch from GitHub

+### Protected Branches
+GitHub's API does not allow changing the `Branch Pattern Name` of a branch protection rule.
+You will have to do this as a manual step before running the script.

 ## Install
 1. Set up a GitHub Personal Access Token
     * Go to https://github.com/settings/tokens, create a token with permission `repo`